curiousoffice/playbook/README.rst

 - **Support**: when helping an user.
 - **Testing**: when manually testing software.
 - **Training**: when learning something new.
-- **Travel**: when traveling on a company trip.
+- **Travel**: when traveling during a company trip.
 - **Visual Design**: when designing new UI/UX/marketing material.

 Patch
 ~~~~~

-A special activity used to adjust the sum of hours a day should have. i.e.
+It's a special activity used to adjust the sum of hours a day should have. i.e.
 I have to work 8 hours a day but for some reason I did 7, to complete 8 hours for
 that day I create a 1 hour patch entry explaining why I could not complete 8 hours.
 Patch entries could also be negative if I worked more than 8 hours a day.